October 23, 2022

 When faced with a challenge such as this weight gain that has suddenly appeared, try not to be so hard on yourself.

-I always turn my thoughts into positive ones when faced with challenges, including physical challenges, because it really helps – and works!
+I always turn my thoughts into positive ones when faced with challenges, including physical challenges, because it helps – and works!

-Turn your thoughts into positive ones, and know that you can get back on track with this anti-inflammatory diet and lifestyle to treat menopause weight gain and all the other symptoms.
+Turn your thoughts into positive ones, and know you can get back on track with this anti-inflammatory diet and lifestyle to treat menopause weight gain and all the other symptoms.

 The great news is that menopause weight is reversible with Eat Burn Sleep.